Dill Pickles are my absolute favorite ferment, Sour And Crunchy! This recipe is Vinegar Free.

-Pickles are believed to be protective against kidney stones and gout as they help dissolve the precipitates of uric acid.
-Uric acid is a byproduct of purine metabolism, which are found in meats and meat products.
-Interestingly, the French tradition is to serve pickles with pâtés, terrines and sausages.
-Somehow they figured out a long time ago that preserved meats and pickles should go together.
+Pickles are protective against kidney stones and gout as they help dissolve the precipitates of uric acid.
+Uric acid is the byproduct of purines – compounds in meats and meat products.
+Interestingly, the French tradition is to serve pickles with pâtés, terrines, and sausages.
+Somehow they figured out long before we knew the science of purine metabolism that preserved meats and pickles go together.

 Crunchy Dill Pickles

-1/2 Tbsp dill seeds or fresh dill plant with seeds and stem
+1/2 Tbsp dill seeds or 1-2 fresh dill plants that went to seeding

 1 Tbsp sea salt, preferably Celtic

-- Tightly pack the cucumbers, the dill and garlic and other spices into a quart size glass jar.
+- Tightly pack the cucumbers, dill, garlic, and other spices into glass jars.

 - Cover tightly with a lid and keep at room temperature for 2-3 days.
-Time of fermentation is going to depend on whether or not you are using whey and on the temperature of the room.
+The fermentation time will depend on whether or not you are using whey and the temperature.

 - You can tell that the pickles are ready by their color.
-When they turn from bright green to yellowish green they are ready to move into the fridge for storage.
+Look at the picture above to see the difference between day one and day 3.
+When they turn from bright green to yellowish green, they are ready to move into the fridge for storage.